 Why choose us, Trainers, Vision and approach, Blog, News, Testimonials

-It may be when going away to study at university, moving to another city, switching from a small to a much larger organisation or heading off on an expatriate assignment on the other side of the world but most of us will experience some form of culture shock at some point in our lives.
-We may not recognise what we experience as culture shock; it may pass quickly but in some cases it can be profoundly challenging with an impact on our families, our performance at work and our general well-being.
+It may be when going away to study at university, moving to another city, switching from a small to a much larger organisation, or heading off on an expatriate assignment on the other side of the world, but most of us will experience culture shock at some point in our lives.
+We may not recognise what we experience as culture shock, and it may pass quickly.
+However, in some cases it can be profoundly challenging, with an impact on our families, our performance at work, and our general well-being.

 Are you a natural networker who enjoys the opportunity to meet new and different people or do you prefer to stand on one side chatting with people you already know?
 Does your heart sink when you walk into a room full of strangers or do you view the room as an exciting challenge full of potential business partners and interesting contacts?